MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-tshoot.md

 You can force the gateway to [communicate with Azure Relay by using HTTPS](service-gateway-communication.md#force-https-communication-with-azure-relay) instead of direct TCP.

-### Gateway proxy unable to connect to Managed Data Lake
+### Gateway proxy unable to connect to managed data lake

 If you're using a proxy to access on-premises data using an on-premises data gateway, you might not be able to connect to a managed data lake (MDL) using the default proxy settings.
 To connect to MDL, be sure to add addresses `*.dfs.core.windows.net` and `*.blob.core.windows.net` to the allowlist on your proxy server.

 ### System performance counter data is unavailable

-If the current service account that is being used by the on-premises data gateway application isn't a member of the local security group **Performance Log Users**,  you may observe in the [System Counter Aggregation Report](service-gateway-performance.md), that only system memory usage value is available.
+If the current service account being used by the on-premises data gateway application isn't a member of the local security group **Performance Log Users**,  you might observe in the [System Counter Aggregation Report](service-gateway-performance.md) that only system memory usage value is available.

 To address this behavior, add the on-premises data gateway service account to the local security group [Performance Log Users](/windows-server/identity/ad-ds/manage/understand-security-groups#performance-log-users), and restart the on-premises data gateway service.

 ### Bring your own Azure Relay

-Gateways experiencing connectivity issues while using Bring Your Own Relay should ensure that Private Link is not enabled on the Relay, as this configuration is not supported.
+Gateways experiencing connectivity issues while using Bring Your Own Relay should ensure that Private Link isn't enabled on the Relay, as this configuration isn't supported.

 ### Connectivity errors